Do Go On - 536 - FedEx Flight 705

 As an example.

-As a hypothetical example.
+As a hypothetical.

 I mean, I assume everyone has a Roddy.

-Oh yeah, I know my Roddy.
+Oh, yeah, I know my Roddy.

 Yeah.